About Me

 Crowdsourcing Concept based Explanations

 Concepts are abstract representations that humans use to make sense of their world, and distinguish meaningfully between two entities (distinguishing a tiger and leopard using the concepts of stripe or spots).
-In this research, I investigate how concept based explanations can be used to improve the interpretability of black-boxed machine learning models.
-I propose a concept elicitation technique using crowdsourcing, and design ML explanations that incorporate them.
-A thorough evaluation of these designs show that concept based explanations are useful when context is clearly defined.
+In this research, I propose a concept elicitation technique using crowdsourcing to design concept based explanations that improve the interpretability of black-boxed ML models.
+A thorough evaluation of these designs shows that the explanations with highest entropy aren’t necessarily most useful for AI non-experts.

 Gesture Analysis Tool for Interaction Designers